-Much like other subscriber-based endpoints (SMS, Email, and Voice), the Omnilert Mobile App endpoint is a selectable endpoint when sending an alert.
+Much like other subscriber-based endpoints (SMS, Email, and Voice), the Omnilert App endpoint is a selectable endpoint when sending an alert.

 In step 1, select a group of recipients to receive the alert.